Mehar Singh (commodore): Early career

 Singh was commissioned as a pilot officer in August 1936 and posted to No. 1 Squadron, then the only squadron in RAF India.
 It was raised on 1 April 1933 at Karachi with four Westland Wapiti aircraft.
 The Indian element consisted of six officers and nine technicians then known as Hawai Sepoys.
 Singh was amongst the first six pioneering officers who joined the squadron.
 Flight Lieutenant C. A. Bouchier, DFC, an officer of the Royal Air Force (RAF) was the first commanding officer of the squadron.

 "I was particularly impressed with the conduct of the Squadron led by a young Sikh Squadron Leader (Mehar Singh).
 They were a happy and efficient unit."

 Under the leadership of Singh, No. 6 Squadron RIAF with its Hawker Hurricane aircraft, came to be known as 'The Eyes of the 14th Army', which was commanded by General William Slim.

 On 14 May 1947, he was promoted to the acting rank of Group Captain and was appointed Group Captain in charge of Flying Training at Air headquarters.
 He was promoted to the rank along with Wing Commander Narendra.
+On 15 August 1947, he was appointed the head of the operations directorate at Air headquarters and designated Group Captain (Operations).